openhwgroup/programs/process/OpenHW-Specification-Process.md

 | 9			| "No-warranty" or disclaimer				| Required																|

-### Specification Version numbers
+### Specification Revision Numbers

-OpenHW Group Specifications shall use semantic versioning https://semver.org/ with the version in the form X.Y.Z.
+OpenHW Group Specifications shall use semantic versioning https://semver.org/ with the Revision in the form X.Y.Z.
-The version number is combined with the Specification State (below), for example "1.0.0 - Released" to indicate both the version number and state.
+The Revision number is combined with the Specification State (below), for example "1.0.0 - Released" to indicate both the Revision number and State.

 ### Specification States

-The ratification or completion state is meant to be written in each OpenHW Group specification so that a reader will be aware of the state of completion of the Specification
+The ratification or completion State is meant to be written together with the Title and Revision in each OpenHW Group specification so that a reader will be aware of the state of completion of the Specification.
 These are the OpenHW Group Specification States:

 - “OpenHW Group Specification - In Development"
-- "OpenHW Group Specification - In Review"
+- "OpenHW Group Specification - In Review" (optional)
 - "OpenHW Group Specification - Release Candidate"
 - "OpenHW Group Specification - Released"

 #### "OpenHW Group Specification - In Development"

-When the specification is initiated, all drafts will be labelled as “OpenHW Group Specification - In Development" (During initial development of the spec before first release, the version number is of the form X.Y.Z with X=0.)
+When the specification is initiated, all drafts will be entitled  "OpenHW Group Specification: Title : VX.Y.Z : In Development"
+(During initial development of the spec before first release, the Revision number is of the form X.Y.Z with X=0.)

 This state is also used when a released spec is subsequently revised.

-During revision of a released specification, the version number increments as appropriate depending on whether the revision is a major or minor update.
+During revision of a released specification, the Revision number increments as appropriate depending on whether the revision is a major or minor update.

 #### "OpenHW Group Specification - In Review"

+This state is optional; see the note below.

-When the specification is frozen for technical review by a Task Group, all drafts will be labelled as "OpenHW Group Specification - In Review"
+When the specification is frozen for technical review by a Task Group, all drafts will be entitled "OpenHW Group Specification: Title : VX.Y.Z : In Review"

-When the TG(s) has completed its review, the reviewed and stable version will be relabelled as "Release Candidate" - see next section.
+When the TG(s) has completed its review, the reviewed and stable Revision will be relabelled as "Release Candidate" - see next section.

+NOTE: This state can be bypassed if a Task Group does not require a review stage.
+That is, the TG can move the spec from "In Development" to "Release Candidate".

 #### "OpenHW Group Specification - Release Candidate"

-When the specification is proposed as a candidate for release, drafts will be labelled as "OpenHW Group Specification - Release Candidate"
+When the specification is proposed as a candidate for release, drafts will be entitled "OpenHW Group Specification: Title : VX.Y.Z  : Release Candidate"

-The complete descriptor of the spec at this stage will be "X.Y.Z - Release Candidate", where X.Y.Z is the proposed release number.
+The Revision number used at this stage would normally be same as the proposed Revision to be released.

+The Release Candidate specification will be notified as open for review to the OpenHW TWG.
+Although technical comments are expected to have been resolved by the TG, comments may still be accepted at this stage.
+After a suitable review period, the TWG Chair/Co-Chair will determine that the Specification is ready for ballot.

 #### "OpenHW Group Specification - Released"

-When a Release Candidate specification has completed ratification (through a TWG vote), the released copy will be labelled as "OpenHW Group Specification - Released"
+When a Release Candidate specification has completed ratification (through a TWG vote), the released copy will be entitled "OpenHW Group Specification: Title : VX.Y.Z  : Released"
 Revision numbers should be of the form X.Y.Z, normally starting with X=1 as the initially released version.

+The Github commit corresponding to the Released spec will be listed on the Github page of the specification repo together with the "OpenHW Group Specification: Title : VX.Y.Z : Released" string

 ## Specification Format